tlotze/ophelia/doc/README.txt

 This is at the edge of Ophelia's scope.

-There is an exception class defined by Ophelia and made available to scripts as oapi.StopTraversal (oapi being the namespace for Ophelia's programmers' interface).
-Raising oapi.StopTraversal in a script prevents more specific scripts from being executed and the current as well as more specific templates from being evaluated.
+Raising publisher.StopTraversal in a script prevents more specific scripts from being executed and the current as well as more specific templates from being evaluated.
 The exception accepts two optional parameters:

 * content: str, used to fill the inner slot